arlgnv/nextjs-web-app/README.md

-# Template for front-end apps
+# Template for front-end applications

 ## Prerequisites